secretstartups/handbook/blog/index.html.md

 ### More DIB writing tips

 - Is your blog post biased?
 We all have unconscious biases.
 Take our [recognizing bias training](/company/culture/inclusion/unconscious-bias/#recognizing-bias-training), check the [list of unconscious biases in our DIB handbook page](/company/culture/inclusion/unconscious-bias/#unconscious-biases-to-look-out-for-in-ourselves-and-in-others) and practice strategies for [recognizing and managing yours](/company/culture/inclusion/unconscious-bias/#tips-on-recognizing-and-avoiding-bias).
-- If you still have questions, don't hesitate to tag the editorial team (@skassabian, @rebecca), leads of the appropriate [team member resource group (TMRG)](/company/culture/inclusion/erg-guide/) in your blog issue or email diversityinclusionandbelonging@gitlab.com with your questions.
+- If you still have questions, don't hesitate to tag the editorial team (@skassabian), leads of the appropriate [team member resource group (TMRG)](/company/culture/inclusion/erg-guide/) in your blog issue or email diversityinclusionandbelonging@gitlab.com with your questions.

 ### Best practices for specific types of posts